Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard

 Click Confirm.

-1. The Inventory page will update to show the wireless controller has been assigned to a network.
+The Inventory page will update to show the wireless controller has been assigned to a network.

 Access points are not immediately displayed in the inventory list

-Click the Network name to navigate to the wireless controllers dashboard Network.
+Click the network name to navigate to the wireless controller's dashboard network.

 Organization Create Network

-1. Check the box next to the C9800 wireless controller to add to a network.
+Check the box next to the C9800 wireless controller to add to a network.
 For HA-SSO C9800 enter the serial number for each C9800 in the pair.

-Click Create network
+Click Create network.

-The access point assignment selection is required regardless if the wireless controller you are adding does no currently have any access points associated.
+The access point assignment selection is required regardless if the wireless controller you are adding does not currently have any access points associated.
 The selection made will be preserved and applied to any access points that join this wireless controller.

 Select Single network if ALL Access points are in the same physical LAN topology.
-Choose an Existing network or New network and name the new Network.
+Choose an Existing network or New network and name the new network.

 Click Next.

-1. Enter the wireless controller username and password for dashboard to use to perform the required dashboard configuration provisioning.
+Enter the wireless controller username and password for dashboard to use to perform the required dashboard configuration provisioning.

 Select the check box to acknowledge that the dashboard will access the wireless controller to do the configuration provisioning.